dobosiati/laradock/README.md

 `docker image prune -a`

+then to clean up volumes

+`docker volume prune`

-Then run lara again and all will be rebuilt.
+Then run `lara` again and all will be rebuilt.

 In order to rebuild a container run